 I love getting active when travelling, and trying new things.
 As we were travelling around a lot of Mexico, I’d looked up best places for rafting – I love rafting though I don’t manage to do it as often as I would like.
 I’d found that Veracruz state is good for various adventure sports and the town of Jalcomulco sounded like a good choice.
-So me and Dave arranged to do “A Little Bit of Everything” with Jalco Expediciones.
+So me and Dave did “A Little Bit of Everything” with Jalco Expediciones.
 This meant we would spend one night in Jalcomulco and do three activities.
 Sounded like a good plan!

 The Welcoming Committee